 Our Hen House is a podcast, and a for-purpose organization that spreads awareness of animal welfare to thousands of people.
 The hosts and founders of the organization, Jasmin Singer and Mariann Sullivan, are some of the coolest women in the vegan world.
 When they asked me to be a guest on the show, and share my vegan treats, I lit up!

 You’ve got to watch this episode, which is just in time for Mother’s Day!
-Jasmin and Mariann spend time talking about the importance of calling awareness to the exploitation of non-human mothers, especially in the egg and dairy industry.
-Victoria Moran shares her beautiful story of raising a vegan daughter, writing 12 books, and becoming vegan 30 years ago when it was a really “weird” thing to do.
-Then I share a couple of my favorite 5 ingredient vegan dishes with the other ladies, and talk a bit about my upcoming book.
+Jasmin and Mariann spend time talking about the importance of calling awareness to the exploitation of non-human mothers.
+Victoria Moran shares her beautiful story of raising a vegan daughter, writing 12 books, and becoming vegan 30 years ago.
+Then, it was a really “weird” thing to do.
+Then I share a couple of my favorite 5 ingredient vegan dishes with the other ladies and talk a bit about my upcoming book.

 To introduce me, Our Hen House played the cooking video I made with my Nana over the Christmas holiday.
 You should have seen how excited she was to see herself on the show!